 Ammi majus, Ammi visnaga

 Yes.
 Hardy down to -4ºF (-20ºC).

-Drench with a liquid organic fertilizer when plants begin to grow tall in late spring or early summer.
+Drench with a liquid organic fertiliser when plants begin to grow tall in late spring or early summer.
 Feed again in midsummer after the first big flush of flowers.

 Sow and Plant

 Start seeds indoors and expect seeds to germinate after 10 days.
 Set plants out after the soil warms when they are 6 weeks old.
 Handle carefully, disturbing the roots as little as possible.
 Or, direct-sow seeds where you want the plants to grow in spring.
 Young plants need water when they are actively growing, along with careful weeding.

 Our Garden Planner can produce a personalized calendar of when to sow, plant and harvest for your area.

 Ammi plants tend to lean over as they gain size, which turns them into a cloud of white blooms and soft foliage.
 Ammi is a more refined plant compared to Queen Anne’s lace, and sheds far less pollen when used in cut flower arrangements.
 Ammi lends a pristine touch to arrangements composed of cosmos, dahlias, and other summer flowers.
 The blossoms of A. visnaga, called toothpick ammi, often have a green tint.
 In wet weather, the thin stems sometimes struggle to hold up the large flower umbels.